Avi9631/partner-platform-backend/AGENCY_ENHANCEMENT_SUMMARY.md

 - [ ] Run database migration
 - [ ] Restart application to load new entity model
-- [ ] Test AGENCY profile creation with all required fields
+- [ ] Test BUSINESS profile creation with all required fields
 - [ ] Test validation errors when agency fields are missing
 - [ ] Test email format validation for agencyEmail
 - [ ] Test phone format validation for agencyPhone